ptribble/mvi/README.md

  - foo.files will copy files into the image (for mvix.sh)
  - foo-fix.sh will be run

-The intention here is that the system will be booted under a hypervisor, allowing most of the drivers and support files to be eliminated.
+The intention here is that the system will often be booted under a hypervisor, allowing most of the drivers and support files to be eliminated by default.
 I have tested qemu and VirtualBox.

 As an example: